-Research and Analysis by Nahid Tabatabai
+Research & Analysis by Nahid Tabatabai

 The Growth in Social Security Benefits Among the Retirement-Age Population from Increases in the Cap on Covered Earnings

 This article investigates how raising the maximum level of earnings subject to the Social Security payroll tax leads to the "leakage" of portions of the additional revenue into higher benefit payments.
 Using data from the Health and Retirement Study, the authors simulate the effects of changes in maximum taxable earnings for cohorts approaching retirement age over a 24-year period.
 They find, roughly, that almost half of the additional tax revenue from having raised the maximum earnings subject to the payroll tax has leaked into higher benefits.